Toulons at Ease Ex-All Blacks Nonu, Toeava Face Festive Clermont Feast - UrduPoint

 Toulon's 'at Ease' Ex-All Blacks Nonu, Toeava Face Festive Clermont Feast

-Paris, (UrduPoint / Pakistan Point News - 26th Dec, 2020 ) :Toulon head coach Patrice Collazo said former New Zealand centres Ma'a Nonu and Isaia Toeava are "at ease" with each other ahead of hosting Clermont in the French Top 14 this Sunday.
+Paris, (UrduPoint / Pakistan Point News - 27th Dec, 2020 ) :Toulon head coach Patrice Collazo said former New Zealand centres Ma'a Nonu and Isaia Toeava have a natural "ease" playing together as they prepare to take on Clermont in the French Top 14 this Sunday.

 The pair featured 20 times together at Test level and spent a season with the Blues in Super Rugby before Toeava's departure for the Canon Eagles in Japan's Top League in 2012.